Juventus confirm loan move for Douglas Costa to Gremio | Goal.com

 The 30-year-old, who spent the 2020-21 campaign on loan with Bayern Munich after falling out of favour in Turin, has sealed a move back to where he began his career, with the Campeonato Brasileiro outfit.

-It brings to an end a decade-long spell in Europe that has seen him win league titles in three different countries and appear at the World Cup with the Selecao squad at Russia 2018.
+It brings an end to a decade-long spell in Europe that has seen him win league titles in three different countries and appear at the World Cup with the Selecao at Russia 2018.

 What has been said?